Technogoose030/Jmay/Project1.md

 Used Burp Suite’s Spider tool to automatically crawl the web application and map its structure, including all pages, parameters, and functionalities.

-Configured spidering settings to follow all links, submit forms, and handle session tokens.
+Configured spidering settings to follow all links, submit forms, and handle session tokens

-Vulnerability Scanning:

 ## <ins>Automated Scanning:<ins>